AP® English Language & Composition | 2021-22

-Our AP English Language and Composition class is designed for homeschooled sophomores, juniors, and seniors who are at least 15 years old and who enjoy reading, sharing, and comparing.
-The College Board created AP Lang to focus on non-fiction, and throughout the year you'll tackle time-tested and award-winning reading in an asynchronous class format.
+Our online AP English Language and Composition class is designed for homeschooled sophomores, juniors, and seniors (15+) who are capable and willing writers and who enjoy reading, sharing, and comparing.
+The College Board created AP Lang to focus on non-fiction, and throughout the year students will tackle time-tested and award-winning reading in an asynchronous class format.

 Relevant and Enjoyable

-Reading current opinion articles, you'll measure the tenor and temperature of syndicated columnists (whose newspaper columns you will select based upon your own interests and persuasion).
-But you won't do all this on your own!
-A Socratic approach to class discussions will welcome and encourage a variety of viewpoints, as you actively consider, compare, and debate in friendly, collaborative forums in your Moodle classroom.
+But they won't do all this on their own!
+A Socratic approach to class discussions will welcome and encourage active participation and welcome a variety of viewpoints.
+Students will consider, compare, and debate in friendly, collaborative forums that are both text-based and video-recorded.

-You have two or three years of high school-level writing instruction and practice under your belt, so you understand the fundamentals and want to fine tune.
-Over the year, you'll learn (or reinforce) MLA formatting.
-You'll use the MLA framework in all your writing, putting its core conventions into practice each week to solidify the nuances of parenthetical citation and works cited pages.
+Over the year, they'll learn (or reinforce) MLA formatting.
+Using that framework in all their writing, students will put its core conventions into practice each week to solidify the nuances of parenthetical citation and works cited pages.

 The AP Exam

-Most importantly, after the AP exam is over and you let out a big sigh of relief, you'll know you're ready for that next step: college writing and analysis.
-And it's likely that you will have earned college credit, since over 80% of Blue Tent AP students have earned a "4" or a "5" on their exams in the last six years.
-Take a look here at the latest 2018 results to see how Blue Tent students soar in comparison to the national norms.
+- After the AP exam is over and they let out a big sigh of relief, they'll feel ready for that next step: college writing and analysis.
+And it's likely that they will have earned college credit since over 80% of Blue Tent AP English students have earned a "4" or a "5" on their exams year in and year out.

-Enter AP Language eager to share and debate.
-Join a community of friends from across the country, and expand your horizons!
+We hope students will enter this Blue Tent AP Language class eager to share, debate, and enjoy.
+With a community of soon-to-be friends from across the country, they can expect to expand their horizons!